syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/maps/providers/bing-maps.md

 ## Adding sublayer

 Any GeoJSON shape can be rendered as a sublayer on top of the Bing Maps layer for highlighting a particular continent or country in Bing Maps by adding another layer and specifying the `Type` property of Maps layer to **SubLayer**.
-The key for the Bing Maps must be set in the `Key` property.

 {% if page.publishingplatform == "aspnet-core" %}